mpark1994/Recipe-Finder/README.md

 Along with the design choices above, I also wanted the application to be more interactive between potential users, being able to communicate with each other via comments on recipes (and possibily in the future, through their blog posts).

+#### Distinctiveness and Complexity
+For this project, I believe it satisfies the distinctiveness and complexity of the application for the following reasons - It is able to borrow the lessons learnt from previous projects, such as updating CRUD operations of the SQL database, as well as having social media elements like browsing different user profiles and commenting.
+There is also an added layer in this specific project, using an external API to gather information to display for the users.
+Finally, the application also uses variety of techniques outsided previous projects such as Jquery, and SCSS.

+As for the content of the application - it consists of two main apps - Authenticate and Home.
+Authenticate covers the log in and register part of the Recipe Finder Application.
+There are a variety of templates and static files to create a working log in and register page for the user to access.
+Home is the main functionality of the application, also supported by many templates and static files.
+Look below further to understand how to naviage through Home.

 #### Navigating the Application
 Starting the application, the user is first greeted by the login page - which they must register and log in to have access to the rest of the application.
 Once in the main page of the application, therer are many suggested recipes that the user can interact with, as well as a navigation